-Entering a value in MAX. field in the PHASE VOLTAGE DC part triggers an event after detecting a voltage DC component higher than the value (threshold) entered in volts (the absolute value of the DC component is checked, so both positive and negative DC voltage can be detected).
+To enable the recording of events resulting from exceeding DC component, activate option LOG EVENTS in the VOLTAGE DC part of the screen, which relates to the DC component.
+Entering a value in volts in Max field triggers an event after detecting a voltage DC is higher than the value (threshold) entered in volts (the absolute value of the DC voltage is checked).
 Setting the threshold to zero disables the detection of events of this type.